Cream Cheese Muffins

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-Top view of a light blue plate with several cream cheese muffins dusted with powdered sugar.
+Top view of cream cheese musffins dusted with powdered sugar.

-Try eating them warm, right out of the oven.
-They are tender and perfectly sweetened, so they would taste great on their own, but they would be even more delicious with a smear of jam, sweet cream cheese, or a drizzle of honey.
+They are moist, with hints of lemon and vanilla, not overly sweet, and would taste great on their own, but even more delicious with a smear of jam or a drizzle of honey.
+YUM.

-This simple muffin batter base is also perfect with your favorite add-ins (Hello, chocolate chips, nuts, and berries!).
-The options are endless.
+This muffin batter base is also perfect with your favorite add-ins.
+I’ve baked them with chocolate chips, with raisins, with berries.
+They are all yummy options!!

 List of the ingredients